wellcomecollection/wc_simd/README.md

 ## Lint and Spellcheck

 I use LTeX and Markdown Lint to keep my docs and comments sane.
 Here are my [recommended VS Code extensions](./.vscode/extensions.json)

+## EC2 Worker Instance

+This VS Code workspace can be run on a remote EC2 instance.
+I use a [c5.4xlarge](https://instances.vantage.sh/aws/ec2/c5.4xlarge) instance.

+Typically, long-running jobs can be run with `screen` which will continue running programs started on the command line even if the SSH connection is gone.
+Once reconnected via SSH, we can retrieve the terminal running the program with `screen -R`.
+List all terminals with `screen -list`.